Milton Menasco: Career

 After the war, Menasco moved to Kentucky to devote himself entirely to his real love, horse portraiture.
 Here he painted the equine racing greats of the nation and helped with art direction at the Thoroughbred Record and Sporting News.
 He and his wife purchased a farm where an old brick house built in the 18th century served for many years as his studio.

 Horsemen admired the richness and feeling reflected in Menasco's paintings, and his clients included John Hay Whitney, Isabel Dodge Sloane, President Ronald Reagan and Allaire du Pont.
 One of his first large paintings was for Lucille Markey depicting nine of her horses at Calumet Farm, including Citation, Coaltown and others grouped in the track with exercise boys up.
 Menasco also painted Secretariat for owner Penny Chenery.

-In 1953 Menasco painted the famous broodmare La Troienne in a work entitled "La Troienne and Her Foals: Eighteen Vignettes and One Painting Together in One Frame" for John Whitney.
+In 1953, Menasco painted the broodmare La Troienne in a work entitled La Troienne and Her Foals: Eighteen Vignettes and One Painting Together in One Frame for John Whitney.
 The painting was exhibited at the New York Metropolitan Museum of Art and the National Museum of Racing and Hall of Fame in Saratoga Springs, New York.
-In 1999 it sold from the estate of Betsey Cushing Roosevelt Whitney through Sotheby's auction house for £74,000 (c.
+In 1999, it sold from the estate of Betsey Cushing Roosevelt Whitney through Sotheby's auction house for £74,000 (c.
 US$120,000).

 In 1957, Menasco painted Doubledogdare and Delta for Arthur B. Hancock, Jr. The artist explained that although the actual painting had taken him about three months to complete, "behind it goes all the training, study and experience of my life."

 A distinguishing mark of Menasco's paintings is the detail to sky and landscape backgrounds.
 A perfect example of this detail is apparent in Nashua, with Eddie Arcaro up, painted by Menasco at Hialeah Park for Leslie Combs II.
 The background shows the track and a ring of palm trees.

+Death

 Milton Menasco died in 1974 of a heart attack at his farm in Versailles, Kentucky.